Corrections to the Smoothness and On-Shell Approximations in Femtoscopy and Coalescence: Results for the Blast Wave Model

-We show example calculations of the smoothness corrections using the blast wave model for the source function, considering angle-averaged pp correlations with realistic FSI, and deuteron coalescence with a Gaussian deuteron wave function.
+We show example calculations of the smoothness corrections using the blast wave model for the source function, considering angle-averaged pp correlations with realistic FSI, and deuteron coalescence with a Gaussian deuteron wavefunction.
+We focus on pp correlations both because they are dominated by FSI effects (the main use case of our formalism) and also for their applicability in studying the coalescence-correlation framework.